 One of the core principles in the Suzuki method is the participation of one parent during the lessons.
 This parent becomes the 'Home Teacher'.
 The home teacher is responsible for:

 One does not need a musical background to be the home teacher.
 All that is required is the desire to provide your child with the support and encouragement to succeed.
-If the parent is interested, they are welcome introduction to the instrument will be provided to each home teacher.
+If the parent is interested, they are welcome to study the instrument along with their child.
+A basic introduction to the instrument will be provided to each home teacher.

 String students receive one private lesson per week and they participate in a bi-weekly group class with other students.
 This class provides each child with the opportunity to: